 - Loops

 - Combinatorial Explosion

 - Strategies

 - Search heuristics

-- Memoization
+- Memoization (Have we already analyzed this?)

 • Intuitively, we cannot solve all constraints

 What would it imply if we could?

 - Intuitively, we cannot solve all constraints - How can we address this?

 - Intuitively, we cannot solve all constraints - How can we address this? - IDEA: Observe the actual values of variables in runs we have password = fritter hash(password) = HJdjdskS&8sdh if hash(password) == y: print("how odd")